ALiono/PoGo/index.md

 ---

 The second is to keep yourself anonymous.
-"The identity of Reddit as a social networking site, a social news site, and a message board in addition to its affordances of _anonymity_..."[(2018, Kilgo, Ng & Riedl)](https://journals.sagepub.com/doi/full/10.1177/2056305118810216) So, be **careful with what you shared** online in Reddit.
+"The identity of Reddit as a social networking site, a social news site, and a message board in addition to its affordances of _anonymity_..."[(Kilgo, Ng & Riedl, 2018)](https://journals.sagepub.com/doi/full/10.1177/2056305118810216) So, be **careful with what you shared** online in Reddit.
 Different social media has different layout, format, and culture.
 Be **aware** that Reddit is not like Instagram, or Facebook.
 You don't want to be doxxed online, you just don't.